 What a fantastic introduction to the ‘real’ Copenhagen.
 From first meeting at the quayside our captain Ilona really engaged with our group of five and we were lucky enough to have the boat to ourselves.
 The Hidden Gems tour was really interesting and gave us the chance to lean about the way of life here in Copenhagen beyond the tourist sights and the little mermaid - we are still talking about the things we saw and learned some days later.
 We found the boat comfortable, the complementary drinks refreshing & Ilonas company a pleasure and an education.
 Absolutely a highlight of our visit.

-Sign-up if you want to follow our journey of improving the Copenhagen canal tour experience?
+Sign-up if you want to follow our journey ?

 Canal tours in Copenhagen are a great way of exploring the city